SLA Calculator

 MTTR (Mean Time To Resolve) is the average time it takes your team to resolve an incident from the time it is detected.
 It is the main factor that determines whether you meet or break your SLA.
 Reducing MTTR with automation can be the difference between meeting 99.9% or dropping to 99.5%.

-Improve your SLA without increasing your equipment
+Improve your SLA

 Discover how to automate the management of alerts and incidents in your operation.